ValentynaKucheriava/Case-Study/README.md

 * What is the average salary in relation to the company's primary location?
 * How does company size impact employee salaries?
 * How does salary differ across different types of employment?
+* How salaries and the popularity of these roles have changed over the past few year?
 #### Question 1: What are the top 10 job titles with the highest average salaries?
 ```
 SELECT job_title, ROUND (AVG (salary_in_usd),0) AS AverageSalary